 How Does Sleep Change in the Second Trimester?

-Why Sleep is Important During Your Second Trimester
+Why Sleep Is Important During Your Second Trimester

-What is the Best Second Trimester Sleeping Position?
+What Is the Best Second Trimester Sleeping Position?

 Left side sleeping is considered the best sleeping position for later pregnancy as it allows for unrestricted blood flow to the fetus and kidneys.
 While this may not be necessary yet at the start of the second trimester, this is a good time to practice switching over to your left side.
-If you’re having trouble finding a comfortable position, a recliner may be a good option.

 Sleeping Products to Help With Second Trimester Sleep